knutwalker/args-lex/README.md

                     var remainder = std.ArrayList([:0]const u8).init(alloc);
                     defer remainder.deinit();

-                    // `nextValue` will return the next args without any parsing while (args.nextAsValue()) |arg_value| {
+                    // `nextAsValue` will return the next args without any parsing while (args.nextAsValue()) |arg_value| {
                         // The slices returned by any "value" like access are
                         // invalidated when `deinit` is called.